 Having listened to a niece's story after school one day, inspired her to write Bakit Matagal ang Sundo Ko.
 It won her the PBBY Salanga in 2001.

 Canon wrote in Filipino and magnificently captured the angst of a waiting child.
 Her own experiences as teacher and mother helped in framing the character's coping mechanism.
 Her familiarity with chidlren's thought processes was an advantage.
 In the story, Canon depicted her lead character as a natural dreamer.
 Aren't all children?
-They can retreat into a corner of their minds to nurse their suffering mental state.
-The little girl in the story build on make-believe situations to calm and reassure herself.
-Upon exhausting all possible imagined reasons, her mother came just in time to prevent her tears from falling.
+They can retreat into a corner of their minds and imagine.
+The little girl in the story built on make-believe situations to calm and reassure herself.
+Upon exhausting all possible imagined reasons she can conjure, her mother came just in time to prevent her tears from falling.

 They say teachers have no time to write with all the work load.
 With Canon's example, teachers who wish to write and get published better start managing their time well.
 Who knows, you, dear teacher, may be the next Salanga awardee!